 Dealer Purchase Car Loans

 Car dealers often offer car loans to their consumers.
-This eliminates the need to source separately for loans, making the dealer the one stop shop for your car and financing.
-Most Car dealerships have relationships with financial institutions and lending companies and help the consumer push through loans they can’t get on their own.
+This eliminates the need to source separately for loans, making the dealer the one-stop-shop for your car and financing.
+Most car dealerships have relationships with financial institutions and lending companies and help the consumer push through loans they can’t get on their own.
 This, however, comes at the price of surrendering your ability to shop around for better offers.
 Additionally, these loans are only available for people with an outstanding credit history.
+However, one way you could make these loans perhaps more affordable is by thoroughly researching the car beforehand.
+This way you can get car invoice prices, which might possibly reduce the overall price of the car and therefore potentially the final loan if you were to go down the car dealer purchase loan route.

 Making the Right Choice